View Adoption Profiles of Families Looking to Adopt

 Latest FIA News

-Friends in Adoption (FIA), is holding a free informational meeting about adoption: Tuesday, September 13, in Latham, NY.
+Friends in Adoption (FIA), is holding two free informational meetings about adoption in October in NYC.
 Register today!Read More

 I'm pregnant.
 I need help.